 On the way to the castle, you’ll have to walk through Rua da Santa Maria, one of the oldest streets in Guimarães.

-And when you are in Guimarães, you must try one (or all) of the typical Guimarães desserts.
-They are different from other types of Portuguese desserts, and you can only find them in Guimarães.
+When you are in Guimarães, you must try one (or all) of the typical Guimarães desserts.
+They are distinct from other types of Portuguese desserts and can only be found in Guimarães.

 Several dessert shops on Rua da Santa Maria sell typical Guimarães sweets.
-Divina Gula is a cute little cafe selling many types of Guimarães desserts.
+Pastelaria Clarinha or Divina Gula is a charming cafe offering a variety of Guimarães desserts.
 Grab some sweets on your way to the castle or have them on the way back.

 Here are the names of the typical Guimarães desserts:

-• Tortas de Guimarães – traditional almond cake with crispy dough filled with egg yolk, crushed almond and spaghetti squash.
+- Tortas de Guimarães – traditional almond cake with crispy dough filled with egg yolk, crushed almonds and spaghetti squash.
 Also known as Toucinho do Céu (bacon from heaven)

 16. Paço dos Duques de Bragança

-First, visit Paço dos Duques de Bragança (Ducal Palace of the Braganza).
-The palace was constructed on the orders of Afonso de Barcelos, son of King João, in the early 15th century.
-He later became the first Duke of Braganza and he lived at the palace with his second wife, Constança of Noronha.
+Paço dos Duques de Bragança (Ducal Palace of the Braganza) was constructed on the orders of Afonso de Barcelos, son of King João, in the early 15th century.
+He later became the first Duke of Braganza, and he lived at the palace with his second wife, Constança of Noronha.
 When she became a widow, the Ducal Palace became a shelter for the needy.

 17. Igreja de São Miguel

-Igreja de São Miguel (Church of São Miguel) is a small and plain chapel between the palace and castle.
-But it is special because of the history of the church.
+Igreja de São Miguel (Church of São Miguel) is a small and plain chapel between the palace and the castle.
+It is special due to the church’s rich history.
 It is said that Dom Afonso Henriques, who would become the first king of Portugal, was baptized here.

 Like many important buildings in Guimarães, the Church of São Miguel is also classified as a National Monument.